 When cooking ribs, the key when using the 3-2-1 method is to lock down that flavor during those first 3 hours.
 A rub that has sugar in it will really help in creating that color and bark that is the first taste factor when you bite into the ribs, but that also tends to be sweet.
 Some folks will add mustard as well as an adhesive for the rub.
 I like the acidity for pork and find it really renders out with some great flavor.

 I love a slow and low style of cooking.
-I cook at 250 – 275 degrees Fahrenheit.
+I cook between 250 – 275 degrees Fahrenheit.

 I always cook with a water pan.
 The added moisture to the cooking chamber really helps with color on the ribs in my opinion and keeping the texture moist.
 Now on to the cooking method.

-3 – The time we take to get that smoke influence into the ribs — 3 Hours
+3 – The time we take to get that smoke influence into the ribs (The first 3 Hours)

 Again, when we look at competition ribs, we want to pack flavor.
-Start with the wood — I like fruit woods for ribs and especially cherry because the smoke flavor is mild and the color is a rich red.
+Start with the wood — I like fruit woods for ribs and especially cherry because the smoke flavor is mild and the color is a rich red (we use a lot of apple wood too).
 Meat should be laid bone side down.
 During the three timeframe I also like to keep adding moisture to the pork with a spritz.
 A spritz is simply a spray bottle with liquid.
-In our case, it’s equal parts apple cider vinegar and apple juice.
-Spritzing after the first hour every 15 minutes helps lock in flavor.
+In our case, it’s equal parts apple cider vinegar and water (you can also add equal parts apple cider vinegar and apple juice for a little more sweetness).
+Start spritzing after the first 90 minutes.
+After those first 90 minutes, I’ll spritz every 20-30 minutes for the next 90 minutes.
 Moisture helps that smoke influence stick to the meat.
 And with the sugar, helps with the caramelization.

 2 – Now we focus on wrapping